D-MODD: A Diffusion Model of Opinion Dynamics Derived from Online Data: Abstract

 \section{Abstract}

-We present the first empirical derivation of a continuous-time stochastic model for real-world opinion dynamics.
-Using longitudinal social-media data to infer users opinion on a binary climate-change topic, we reconstruct the underlying drift and diffusion functions governing individual opinion updates.
-We show that the observed dynamics are well described by a Langevin-type stochastic differential equation, with persistent attractor basins and spatially sensitive drift and diffusion terms.
+We present the first empirical derivation of a continuous time stochastic model for real world opinion dynamics.
+Using longitudinal social media data to infer users opinion on a binary climate change topic, we reconstruct the underlying drift and diffusion functions governing individual opinion updates.
+We show that the observed dynamics are well described by a Langevin type stochastic differential equation, with persistent attractor basins and spatially sensitive drift and diffusion terms.
 The empirically inferred one-step transition probabilities closely reproduce the transition kernel generated from the D-MODD model we introduce.
 Our results provide the first direct evidence that online opinion dynamics on a polarized topic admit a Markovian description at the operator level, with empirically reconstructed transition kernels accurately reproduced by a data-driven Langevin model, bridging sociophysics, behavioral data, and complex-systems modeling.